bfitzgit23/acreetion-git-iso/README.md

-# AcreetionOS Linux
+# StormOS Linux

-Welcome to AcreetionOS Linux, an open-source project aimed at providing the user a stable and up-to-date experience.
+Welcome to StormOS Linux, an open-source project aimed at providing the user a stable and up-to-date experience.

 ## Project Overview

-AcreetionOS Linux is a community-driven effort to build a lightweight, versatile Linux distribution.
-AcreetionOS Linux is currently based on Arch Linux, but the future goal is to be a parallel* distribution with our own base.
+StormOS Linux is a community-driven effort to build a lightweight, versatile Linux distribution.
+StormOS Linux is currently based on Arch Linux, but the future goal is to be a parallel* distribution with our own base.
 Our goal is to provide a solid foundation for both everyday users and developers, with a focus on simplicity, ease of use, and stability; all while keeping packages up to date.

 ## Features